PriyanshuGhosh20/Adult-Income-Data-Analysis/README.md

 This repository contains the completed assignment for the Data Analysis Internship position.
 The assignment includes tasks in Python, Excel, and SQL, covering data cleaning, analysis, visualization, and querying.

+## Dataset Information
+The dataset used in this assignment is the Adult Income Dataset, sourced from the UCI Machine Learning Repository.
+It contains demographic data to predict whether a person earns more than 50K per year.
+The dataset includes attributes such as age, workclass, education, occupation, and more.

+- **Source**: Adult Income Dataset
+- **Number of Instances**: 48,842 (train: 32,561, test: 16,281)
+- **Number of Attributes**: 14 features + 1 target (income bracket)
+- **Attributes**: Includes features like age, workclass, education, marital status, occupation, and others.

 ## Repository Contents

 - **Python Code**: [`adult_code.ipynb`](./adult_code.ipynb)